Winning is not an accident

 And finally Baldoni mentions their mission.
 If You think vision/mission is not of the utmost importance then you need to check out the research and think again.

-Have a question for Allen?
-Ask or leave a comment below!
+Have a question for Allen or want to leave a comment?
+Click here.